 It is important that you refer to the letter you received from either the dean of student affairs, the dean for academic support and advising, or the director of health and counseling services upon leaving Hampshire for requirements to be met before you are eligible to apply for readmission.
 Please contact Stana Wheeler (email@example.com) if you are unable to locate that letter.

 Please be aware that if you have completed course work at another college or university, the time spent at that institution cannot count as a semester of enrollment if you are readmitted to Hampshire.
 Students who are readmitted after an absence of four years or more return under current policies regarding filing and passing of divisional examinations.

-The readmissions committee consists of the dean of faculty, the dean of student life, the deans for academic support and advising, the director of central records, and a representative from health and counseling services when appropriate.
+The readmissions committee consists of the dean of student affairs, the deans for academic support and advising, the director of central records, and a representative from health and counseling services when appropriate.
 Regardless of the original or predominant reasons for withdrawal or medical leave, all issues that pertain to the student's ability to function successfully at Hampshire will be addressed in determining suitability for readmission.

 Information reviewed by the readmissions committee includes, but is not limited to: